2012 Asian Men's Volleyball Cup

 The 2012 Asian Men's Volleyball Cup, so-called 2012 AVC Cup for Men was the third edition of the Asian Cup, played by top eight teams of the 2011 Asian Championship.
-The tournament was held at Vinh Yen Gymnasium, Vĩnh Yên, Vietnam from 1 to 7 September 2012.
+The tournament was held at Vinh Yen Gymnasium, Vĩnh Phúc, Vietnam from 1 to 7 September 2012.

 Pools composition

 The teams are seeded based on their final ranking at the 2011 Asian Men's Volleyball Championship.